DataBiosphere/tanagra/docs/generated/APPLICATION_CONFIG.md

 URL to redirect the user to once the Tanagra export model has run.
 This is useful when you want to import a file to another site. e.g. Write the exported data to CSV files in GCS and then redirect to a workbench URL, passing the URL to the CSV files so the workbench can import them somewhere.

-*Environment variable:* `TANAGRA_EXPORT_MODELS_0_REDIRECT_AWAY_URL (Note 0 is the list index, so if you have 2 models, you may have 0 and 1 env vars.)`
+*Environment variable:* `TANAGRA_EXPORT_MODELS_0_REDIRECT_AWAY_URL (Note 0 is the list index, so if you have 2 models, you'd have 0 and 1 env vars.)`

 *Example value:* `https://terra-devel-ui-terra.api.verily.com/import?urlList=${tsvFileUrl}&returnUrl=${redirectBackUrl}&returnApp=Tanagra`

 ### tanagra.export.models.type
 **optional** Type

-Pointer to the access control model Java class.
+Pointer to the data export model Java class.
 Currently this must be one of the enum values in the`bio.terra.tanagra.service.export.DataExport.Type` Java class.
 In the future, it will support arbitrary class names

-*Environment variable:* `TANAGRA_EXPORT_MODELS_0_TYPE (Note 0 is the list index, so if you have 2 models, you may have 0 and 1 env vars.)`
+*Environment variable:* `TANAGRA_EXPORT_MODELS_0_TYPE (Note 0 is the list index, so if you have 2 models, you'd have 0 and 1 env vars.)`

 *Example value:* `IPYNB_FILE_DOWNLOAD`